 3 Apr 2025

-From freezing cold Lapland to the Allianz Arena in Munich: a battery-electric MAN eTGX successfully completed this 3,400-kilometre trip – and showed that such a journey is already possible today with the existing public charging infrastructure.
+From bitterly cold Lapland to the Allianz Arena in Munich: a battery-electric MAN eTGX has successfully completed this 3,400-kilometre trip, proving that a journey of this kind is already possible today with the public charging infrastructure that is currently in place.

-Lions normally prefer warmer climes.
-Not so the electric lions from MAN.
-They can cope with any weather - even snow and ice in the Arctic Circle in northern Sweden.
-An unusual tour through Europe started there on 20 March: a MAN eTGX took up the challenge of driving 3,400 kilometres from the far north to the Allianz Arena in Munich.
-The aim of the campaign: the ‘Polar Express’ was to show how well it could cope with the harsh conditions in Sweden and whether such a journey could be carried out at all with the help of the currently available charging infrastructure.
+Most lions prefer warmer climes.
+But not MAN electric lions.
+They can handle any weather – even the snow and ice at the Arctic Circle in northern Sweden, where they started an unusual trip through Europe on 20th March.
+A MAN eTGX took on the challenge of travelling 3,400 kilometres from the far north to the Allianz Arena in Munich.
+The aim was for the “polar express” to show not only how well it can handle the harsh conditions in Sweden but also whether this kind of journey was possible using the existing charging infrastructure.

 Ice-cold start in the Arctic Circle: Influencer André Brockschmidt (left) and Thorsten Helbig from MAN ProfiDrive sat in the cockpit during the first stages.